Updated on 12/16/2022.

 - Focusing on positive or peaceful things or images to reduce how severe your anxiety attack might become.

-- Journaling regularly to help manage your stress and allow yourself to let go of some of the anxiety you may be feeling.
+- Journaling for mental health regularly to help manage your stress and allow yourself to let go of some of the anxiety you may be feeling.

 - Working out — yoga, biking, swimming, walking, and dancing are all ways to manage and eliminate some anxiety